 It’s all natural and free, so also my favorite.
 You can’t believe how well this works until you see it with your own eyes!
 Ok, so you take your clean but stained diapers out of the wash.
 Place them still wet outside in a full sun area.
 You can either hang them or place them on a flat surface.
 That’s it… Mine are usually out all day because I forget about them.
 Once they are dry, most of the stains will have magically disappeared.
 If they haven’t you can just re-wet and repeat.
 This can even be done inside in front of windows or on cloudy days.
 Obviously, it will work better outside in full sun if you can.
 But it will even work on cloudy days…and from inside through a window.

-Inserts can get kind of crunchy when air-dried.
-A tumble in the dryer usually will solve that and if it doesn’t help you can add a little Mrs. Meyers fabric softener to them.
-If any stains remain you can throw one more thing at them…
+TIP: Inserts can get kind of crunchy when air-dried.
+A tumble in the dryer usually will solve that and if it doesn’t help you can add a little Mrs. Meyers or other plant based fabric softener to them.

-Some basic things to try if you can’t sun (all safe to use on cloth diapers and around children and pets):
+Some basic things to try if you can’t sun:

 I originally found this in Bed Bath & Beyond in a small scrub bottle.
 It quickly became my favorite stain removing product and the best I’d ever tried!
 Even against anything mainstream that can be found in all grocery laundry section.
 I LOVE this stuff.
-Squirt a little on, give a little scrub if you can.
+Squirt a little on, give a little scrub if you can (if you don’t buy the one that comes with the scrubbing cap, just use an old toothbrush or scrub brush).
 Wash as usual.
 It even works wonders on my husband’s grease stained shirts.